Krishnann-s/HackerRank-Solutions/README.md

 # HackerRank-Solutions
-## Solutions to Hackerrank Algorithms preparation kit is available
+## Solutions to Hackerrank Python Algorithms
+## Solution to Hackerrank Java Prepare by Topic Solutions